Simsaladoo/winds-of-almerra/about.md

 ---
-title: About
+title: About the Game
 layout: post
 post-image: "https://almerra.com/assets/images/bg-1.png"
-description:
+description: As a rising warlord, your allegiances will tip the balance of power among the nations of Almerra.
+Will you unite the lands or reduce them to ashes?
 tags:
-- sample
+- almerra
 - post
-- test
+- about
 ---

 ### What is Almerra?